playrinc/CGAutoComplete/README.md

 ![alt tag](http://chrisgalz.com/cgauto1.gif)

+Everything is animated on iOS even though it is not shown in the gif.

 To use the sample app
 =======================
 Just start typing "S" in the UITextField because all the sample data's text starts with S